 The only local spectators will be sitting in the Meridian Centre stands next season if the new coach of the Niagara River Lions has anything to say about it.

-Bernd Franke, Postmedia Network
+Bernd Franke, Postmedia News

 Bernd Franke, in the newspaper industry since 1977 and regional sports editor for the St. Catharines Standard, Niagara Falls Review and Welland Tribune, was born to work in journalism: his parents met through a classified ad.